How to Respond to Negative Google Reviews: Templates & Best Practices

 Responding emotionally.
 The most damaging review responses are written in anger or defensiveness.
 If a review feels unjust, wait 24 hours before responding.
 Have someone else read it first.

 Copy-pasting generic responses.
 If multiple responses on your Google profile use identical or near-identical language, it signals that you're not actually reading or engaging with the feedback.
-Personalize every response.
+Customize every response.

 Over-explaining or over-apologizing.
 A response that's three paragraphs of explanation, justification, and apology reads as desperate and insecure.
 Keep responses concise — two to four short paragraphs is ideal.